Mahir1401/B13-A4/README.md

 ### 5. What is the difference between preventDefault() and stopPropagation() methods?

-Ans:preventDefault() blocks browser action and
+Ans:preventDefault() blocks browser action and stopPropagation() blocks event flow